Motivic sheaves revisited: The N construction

 \begin{thm} Let $R$ be a commutative ring.
 Given a representation from a quiver to an $R$-linear abelian category $F:\Delta\to A$, there exists an $R$-linear abelian category $\A_R(F)$ and a $2$-commutative diagram

 with $\phi$ $R$-linear faithful and exact.
-Furthermore, this is universal in the sense that given any other such factorization $\Delta\to B\to A$, we have an essentially unique dotted arrow, as drawn, making the whole diagram $2$-commutative
+Furthermore, this is universal in the sense that given any other such factorization $\Delta\to B\to A$, we have a dotted arrow as drawn, which is unique up to natural isomorphism, and which makes the whole diagram $2$-commutative

 \end{thm}